 Stores often prosecute shoplifting without having the police contact you.
 You don’t need to be arrested at the store to be charged.
 It can take several weeks or months for the retailer to file charges against you.

-The store will present their evidence to the local police department when they are ready to file charges.
+The store will present their evidence to the local police department when they are ready to file shoplifting charges.
 The police will then refer the case to a prosecutor, who will work with the court to issue you a Notice to Appear.
 If it was a felony theft, you could receive an arrest warrant.
 However, retailers and prosecutors rarely seek criminal arrest warrants based only on probable cause.
+(See our blog: Do I Have a Warrant in Arizona?
+How to Check)

-If you receive a Notice to Appear for shoplifting, you should speak with a criminal defense attorney at Belen Law Firm immediately.
+If you receive a Notice to Appear for shoplifting, you should speak with the criminal defense lawyers at Belén Law Firm immediately.
 The next steps you take will be critical.
 Failure to appear in court on time could result in a bench warrant.
 This could lead to your arrest and seriously complicate your case.

 How Long do the Police Have Before I Can be Charged for Shoplifting?